BRIEF-Swire Pacific Ltd updates on profit warning

 * Spo's Altus Logistics subsidiary has been disposed of and loss of HK$116 million is expected to be recorded on disposal

-* Review undertaken of carrying value of cabin and seats businesses in united states; co's impairment charges amount to HK$210 million Source text for Eikon: Further company coverage:
+* Rreview undertaken of carrying value of cabin and seats businesses in united states; Co's impairment charges amount to HK$210 million Source text for Eikon: Further company coverage: